rickka/ndw-ops-kafka/README.md

 <br />

 ## 3. Check for Data:
-If Debezium is successfully reading your database and publishing change events to Kafka, you should see data being printed to the console when you consume messages from the relevant topics.
+If Debezium is successfully reading from your database and publishing change events to Kafka, you should see data being printed to the console when you consume messages from the relevant topics.
 If you don't see any data, there may be an issue with your Debezium configuration or connectivity to the database.
 <br />
 <br />